madebyibrahim/python-game-1/README.md

 This project is licensed under the **MIT License** — feel free to use, modify, and distribute.

+**Note**: This game was created for entertainment and non-commercial purposes.
+I’m happy for others to learn from or build on it, but I personally do not develop it for profit.

 ---

 ## 🙌 Credits